-The in-vehicle station uses the Dewesoft DS-VGPS GNSS receiver with the GPS antenna connected.
+The in-vehicle station uses the Dewesoft GNSS receivers with the GPS antenna connected.
 This instrument measures the precise speed and uses the photocell to determine the vehicle's position.
 A tablet PC computer is used for controlling the acquisition, and for storing and visualizing the data in real-time.

 Figures 4 and 5 illustrate the whole system used in the measurement:

 The entire test was automated using DewesoftX Sequencer.
-The user interface was customized to hide all the unnecessary parameters and functions and automated to guide the test operator and.
+The user interface was customized to hide all the unnecessary parameters and functions and automated to guide the test operator.
 This way the driver can focus on what is the core of his job: driving safely at the right speed.

-The large and easily visible click-buttons on the Initial test selection screen allows the driver to select:
+The large and easily visible click-buttons on the Initial test selection screen allow the driver to select: